 Stuck in a skills rut?
 Check out SKI’s online education courses on Outside Learn, home to hundreds of video tutorials.
 Get expert tips on how to level up from industry pros like Glen Plake, Wendy Fischer, Daron Rahlves, and more.

-As we end the ski season for almost all U.S. resorts (Mt.
-Hood is just starting summer skiing), it is time to take stock of your season and start preparing for next year.
+As winter turns into spring, it’s time to take stock of your season and start preparing for next year.

 There is a saying that you learn to golf in the winter and ski in the summer.
 While sentiments of this quote make sense to me, I prefer this idea: Answers are found in the mountain snow, but the questions are found in the summer sand.
 If you keep skiing in the back of your mind during the off-season, questions about how you can improve your ski technique will come to the forefront if you learn to let them.
 It can happen while daydreaming about skiing, participating in other sports, at work, and even the most unexpected places.

 If you’re serious about improving your skiing, don’t wait until the snow starts flying again.

 Watch: Ready to up your skills for next season?
 Check out SKI’s How to Break Through online course